 When you choose the hourly rates to charge your clients for your services, you get billed for the hours you spent time working on the project.

 Such a pricing structure is tricky because you can both underestimate and overestimate the time you spend on the project.
-It often turns out that you put in more hours than you report, while your client thinks you are putting in less hours than you’ve reported, making both sides annoyed.
+It often turns out that you put in more hours than your report, while your client thinks you are putting in fewer hours than you’ve reported, making both sides annoyed.